r00kieAd/weather_web_app/README.md

 ## Todos

-1. Add Daily forecast
-2. Change Units and it's values
+2. Change Units and it's values (Imperial and Metric Switch)
 2. Test UI in different screens